lagotto/lagotto.github.io/_posts/2014-02-25-most-cited-2014-articles-on-wikipedia.md

    email: mfenner@plos.org
 ---

 <p id="example" data-api_key="64aJra4M7NPHVAWxxCZ5">Although we need access to the article metadata for complex queries, we can retrieve a set of most-recent or most-cited articles via the ALM API.
 The following Wikipedias were covered: English, Dutch, German, Swedish and French.
+This is not a complete set of 2014 articles, and some articles were published in 2013.
 Data generated live from <a href="http://alm.labs.crossref.org">alm.labs.crossref.org</a>.</p>

 <div id="example"></div>